diegomezg/devops-trainee-program/14 - Getting started with Kubernetes/day1_activity_core-concepts.md

     2. What kind of resources would you use?
     3. Would you make your implementation private or public?
 Explain why
     4. What flavor is the best option for this?
-    5.  what other tools do you need to achieve your imaplementation?
+    5. What other tools do you need to achieve your implementation?
 ...